Looking At Some Amazing Pokemon Facts

 Capturing it and using it caused your game to perform erratically, allowing you to multiply items or bypass parts of the game.
 As a reward for freeing it from Pokepurgatory, Missingno grants you the power of the gods.

-Sony Helped Create Pokemon
+Pokemon Facts: Sony Helped Create the Game

 Indirectly, at least, and out of spite.
 Game Freak, the developers of the original Pokemon series and the main installments of the game, had their beginnings making games for Sony of all companies.
 They made a successful game called Smart Ball for the SNES.
 It got high praise, and an ambitious sequel was put into motion that almost saw the light of day.
 Sony canceled it shortly before it was finished, however.